sidev86/Libft/README.md

 - Creation of a makefile
 - Creation of library functions
 - Usage of pointers (the most difficult topic in C imo, which requires time and practice in the code to be understood better)
-- Creation and manipulation of lists (Bonus)
+- Creation and manipulation of lists (Bonus part)